Definition of Exposition

-There are countless examples of exposition in many great movies and one of them, which comes across particularly well is from Star Wars.
-The exposition in this movie is the opening title sequence that gives information about the past events to the viewers.
-The crawling text on the screen at the beginning of each part gives the audience every piece of information they need to understand the upcoming events in the film.
+There are countless examples of exposition in many great movies and one of them, which comes across particularly well, is from Star Wars.
+The exposition in this movie is the opening title sequence, which gives information about the past events to the audience.
+The crawling text on the screen at the beginning of each movie in the series gives the audience every piece of information they need to understand the upcoming events in the film.
 The opening lines usually begin like this:

 Exposition in Literature

-An exposition is typically positioned at the beginning of a novel or a movie because the author wants the readers to be fully aware of the characters in the story.
-The famous story for children titled “The Three Little Bears” applies this technique of exposition.
+An exposition is typically positioned at the beginning of a novel, movie, or other literary work, because the author wants the audience to be fully aware of the characters in the story.
+The famous children’s story entitled The Three Little Bears applies this technique of exposition.

-Once upon a time, there were three bears.
+“Once upon a time, there were three bears.
 There was a Daddy Bear, who was very big, a Mama Bear, who was middle-sized, and a Baby Bear, who was very small.
 They all lived together in a little cottage in the middle of the woods.
 Their favorite breakfast was porridge.
 One morning, after they made their porridge, Daddy Bear said, ‘Let’s go for walk in the woods until it cools.’
 Mama Bear and Baby Bear liked the idea, so off they went.
-While they were away, a little girl named Goldilocks came walking through the forest and smelled the porridge…
+While they were away, a little girl named Goldilocks came walking through the forest and smelled the porridge…”

 All of Shakespeare’s writings contain excellent exposition examples.
-Take Othello, Romeo and Juliet, Henry V, and Richard III, and you will see how exceptionally he has used the art of expository writing.
+Take Othello, Romeo and Juliet, Henry V, and Richard III, and you will see how exceptionally well he used the art of expository writing.
 Here, two examples from Othello have been taken to elaborate the point.

-- It explicates Iago’s treacherous, spiteful and scheming nature.
+- It explicates Iago’s treacherous, spiteful, and scheming nature.

-- It ascertains two basic themes of the play: racism and that appearance is not always the same as reality.
+- It ascertains two basic themes of the play: racism, and that appearance is not always the same as reality.

 - He is a very respectable man.